 In the same vein, I nominate 2014 as the date of the computer revolution.
-Yes, 2014, just two years ago.
+Yes, 2014, just three years ago.
 Why?
 Because that is when an algorithm appeared that could by-and-large pass the Turing Test.
 It’s called Xiaoice and if you speak Chinese, you can try it out for yourself.
 The details are here.

 Xiaoice is a fictional teenage girl to whom you can chat at length on Weibo, China’s most popular chat platform.
 She’s not a perfect facsimile of a human, but to me that’s not the point.
 She’s a highly credible, automated, chat interface.
 And like Watt’s atmospheric engine, that changes everything.

 The chat interface is the last piece in the jigsaw puzzle.
 We now have: